Mazamars312/Analogue_Pocket_Neogeo/README.md

 ## No the Aspect rations are really weird!!!

 Well if you dont like them, you can change them yourself........ in the following json files :-)
 * Video.json - in here there are the top 4 entrys are for the 304 resolution and the bottom 4 are for outputting in 320.
 From there you can change each one to the aspect ratio you want to see.
 Look for the aspect_h and aspect_v entries.
+Make sure you do this for both the 304 and 320 groups.
+Or mix it up thats your option here :-)
 * interact.json - search for "name": "Video Scaller output", "id": 7, and in that list there are only 4 entrys that work with top and bottom 4 entrys in the Video.json.
-From here you can name them to what ever you want for your own reference.
+From here you can name them to what ever you want for your own reference from the Video.json.
 Have a play with it as it will only affect the scaller.
 Hell, have a go with the rotation with values of 90 or 180 and give yourself a challange :-)

+## The clock does not work

+Yes, I need to build the rtc and timer for the core for this to do this. in the list for the next build.

 ## Why where you late with this release and the one before?